Masayoshi

 [0047] The current controller 12 controls a charging current

-current-limiting resistor R3 and a backflow preventing diode D.
+a current-limiting resistor R3 and a backflow preventing diode

-In this case, when charging the battery using the generator 10
+D. In this case, when charging the battery using the generator

-as a charging power supply, a charging current is regulated to a
+10 as a charging power supply, a charging current is regulated

-predetermined value by the resistor R3.
-Further, the diode D is
+to a predetermined value by the resistor R3.
+Further, the

-is used for example.
-A voltage at an open terminal of this
+battery is used for example.
+A voltage at an open terminal of

-secondary battery B is, for example, 1.2V.
-It is to be noted
+this secondary battery B is, for example, 1.2V.
+It is to be

-that the secondary battery B may be comprised of a plurality of
+noted that the secondary battery B may be comprised of a

 [0049] In FIG. 4, R indicates an internal resistance (output